kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 precedence over the default if it is faster.

-If on a given node at a given time, the per-node configured maximum backoff is higher than the 300s, it will be dropped in favor of the default.
-In other words, operator-invoked configuration will not have precedence over the default if it is longer than 300s.
+If on a given node at a given time, the per-node configured maximum backoff is lower than 1 second or higher than the 300s, <<[UNRESOLVED]>>validation will fail and the kubelet will crash. <<[/UNRESOLVED]>>

-If on a given node at a given time, the per-node configured maximum backoff is higher than the current initial value, but still lower than 300s, it will be honored.
-In other words, operator-invoked configuration will have precedence over the default, even if it is slower, as long as it does not go over 300s.
+If on a given node at a given time, the per-node configured maximum backoff is higher than the current initial value, but within validation limits as it is lower than 300s, it will be honored.
+In other words, operator-invoked configuration will have precedence over the default, even if it is slower, as long as it is valid. <<[/UNRESOLVED]>>

 <<[UNRESOLVED]>>TODO: a table describing the conflict resolution would probably
 help <<[/UNRESOLVED]>>